 CTL is driven by its vision to advance learning environments that exemplify caring, equitable, and resilient approaches in order to connect the UNM campus community.
-Established in 2015, CTL came into existence following the merger of UNM's student learning support and teaching enhancement programs.
-Thereafter, graduate student support services and UNM's digital learning (online course design) group were also brought into CTL.
-These four programs make up CTL and support the integrated goals to advance student learning and improve teaching.
+Established in 2015, CTL came into existence following the merger of UNM's Center for Teaching Excellence, founded in 1979, and the Center for Academic Program Support (CAPS).
+Since then, CTL has expanded to include the Graduate Resource Center and the Center for Digital Learning.
+These four programs make up CTL and support the same goal: to improve and advance student learning and improve teaching.

-CTL collaborates with students, instructors, and staff to foster the continued growth of an inclusive community of learners by creating spaces and opportunities for reflection and dialogue around evidencebased and learner-centered approaches to teaching and learning.
-By embracing a growth mindset for students and faculty alike, CTL aims to listen with compassion and meet students and instructors where they are.
+CTL's mission is to collaborate with students, instructors, and staff to foster the continued growth of an inclusive community of learners by creating spaces and opportunities for reflection and dialogue around evidence-based and learner-centered approaches to teaching and learning.
+By embracing a growth mindset, CTL aims to listen with compassion and meet students and instructors where they are.
+As a comprehensive team, CTL strives to create and evolve services that meet the educational needs of all Lobos, enhancing teaching effectiveness and promoting student success.

-CTL provides a wide range of services for instructors and both undergraduate and graduate students.
+To advance its mission, CTL provides a wide range of services for instructors and both undergraduate and graduate students.
 Their offerings include trainings and workshops, conferences, individual consultations for both instructors and students, support groups, learning communities, comprehensive teaching resources, among an extensive array of additional support options.
 CTL's vision, mission, and goals are guided by several values, including: student success; service; collaboration; cooperation; growth; equity, belonging; achievement; excellence; and compassion.